Our Asian Vegetable Club is a weekly subscription of delicious East Asian vegetables and herbs running from May 28 to October 29, 2026.

 CSA (community supported agriculture) programs have historically provided a direct connection between community members and farms.
 CSA members pay for a season’s worth of vegetables up front, giving farmers some financial security to cover costs like seeds, equipment, and labor, and in return they receive a “share” of vegetables throughout the season.

-Every share will include 7-9 Asian veggies and herbs.
+Every share will include a seasonal selection of Asian veggies and herbs.
 Pick up will be market-style—meaning you’ll bring your own tote bag and select one portion of each item for the week from our harvest crates, with a designated portion per item.

 In June, a typical share might include fava greens, celtuce, hakurei turnips, chonggak radish, shiso, cilantro, thai basil, baby shanghai bok choy, and choy sum.